kkpan11/semu-c64/README.md

 I have **not** tested it on **real hardware yet**, that's the next challenge .. for you.
 So please send me a link to a timelapse video of an original unit with REU booting Linux :D

+# ChangeLog / Updates

+## Aug 28th 2023, Optimizations!

+First of all, I like to correct a mistake: The measurement of 300 RISCV32-Mcycles of boot time which I stated on reddit is rather inaccurate.
+I measured it by a simple manual checking when to stop the emulation (with a limit on the `vm.insn_count` variable) and checked it to "about when I could" login with the PC build of the simulator.
+That is, of course, more than just "boot time" and also includes actual run time after boot and I underestimated the time it would take me to kill the PC emulator.
+IOW, I didn't intend to throw dirt onto Linux :D

+I have changed the code now to optionally enable a stop when the string `buildroot login:` is encountered on the simulated UART.
+This is of course, not really an elegant way to do it, but it works and it gives 100% repeated cycle count numbers when the boot process is emulated on PC.
+I really like `semu` as an emulator (and have other ideas what one could do to with it which are more practically oriented), however there is a lot of additional tooling which could be implemented around it.

+Measuring the new way, I now get:
+`
+VM RISCV insn count: 137085690
+`

+for the "v0.0.1 release" (LOL), so 140Mcycles.
+With enabling `cramfs` (and I hope also with XIP, though one should check that), this melts down considerably, to:

+`
+VM RISCV insn count: 94748399
+`

+about 95Mcycles which is a nice 30% improvement on the 'guest side'.
+With the rough cycle count ratio which I posted on reddit of about 1500 6510 ticks for each RISCV32 instruction, boot time with the V0.0.1 `semu` and the new kernel on a real C64 should now be close to 142.5ksec, or 1.65 days.

+Then, I further set the compiler flag `-O3` instead of `-Os`, which surprisingly also does what one expect even for `llvm-mos`, and I got another improvement of about 5.3% runtime on the emulator side, albeit with a considerable code size increase.

+This reduces further by about 4.2% using a recent git of `llvm-mos` where the author fixed a subexpression elimination bug when doing bit shifts on long words (which the emulator does - a lot).

+A further nice ~3.9% improvement could be had by moving key emulator variables to the zero page.
+But this means that the codebase can not be easily kept in sync with upstream anymore, for the time being, I'll push that to a branch named `hackopt`.

+I believe these are about the lowest hanging fruit there are to get the figures better, but pull requests are welcome of course.
+Taken together, this should speed up everything to about 59% of V0.0.1 with V0.0.2 now, or about 1d 10.5h.

+I further noticed during tests that my MMU cache implementation ironically does not really work for the C64 (though was inspired by it), as `llvm` seems to miss a few key cross-function optimizations.
+So this needs improvement and the C-64 is now stuck at the adhoc single-level MMU-lookup cache for fetch, store, load that it already has.

+Note further that, though I have checked the initial release to run through to the prompt on Vice, though might not do this for the sake of my own sanity for each and every release I post here.
+Consider all of them highly experimental and not fit for production work ;-)

 # Building it

 Just use `make`.
 You need [`mos-c64-clang`](https://github.com/llvm-mos/).